opentomb/OpenTomb/README.md

 ----------------------

 OpenTomb is a cross-platform engine — currently, you can run it on Windows, Mac or Linux.
-No mobile implementations are made yet, but they are fully possible.
+No mobile ports have been made yet, but they are fully possible.

 6. Configuration and autoexec files
 -----------------------------------